Otterbein honors our graduates in our annual Graduate and Undergraduate Commencement Ceremonies held in the spring of each year.

-A brunch will be held between the Baccalaureate Service and the Bachelor's Commencement on Sunday, May 19, from 9:45-11:30 a.m. for all graduates and their guests.
-Tickets are on sale in the Campus Center Office and available online through Sunday, May 12.
-The cost is $10 per person.
+Enjoy a delightful selection of breakfast foods at the brunch that will be held between the Baccalaureate Service and the Bachelor's Commencement on Sunday, May 18, from 9:45-11:30 a.m. for all graduates and their guests.
+Tickets are on sale in the Campus Center Office and available online through Thursday, May 15.
+The cost $10 per person.

 - Undergraduate Commencement Questionnaire